getinstancemz/listingtools/README.md

 If you need to improve your source code, fix it in the repository and not the manuscript, then run `gencode.php` again -- your listings will be updated.

 ## The tools
 The quick start section demonstrates some useful functionality, but it also begs some questions.
 How do you insert a new listing, for example, without having to hand-renumber all the listings in your chapter?
-For my book, some chapters contain approximately a hundred listings -- adding inserting three or four new listings would have been... well it's the kind of work that any programmer would rather automate than do manually -- which is why I'm writing this document now.
+For my book, some chapters contain approximately a hundred listings -- inserting three or four new listings early in the chapter would have meant... well it's the kind of work that any programmer would rather automate than do manually -- which is why I'm writing this document now.
 Anyway, here are the details.

 ### doindex.php
 Generate an index of all listings marked in the referenced repo